nathaneastwood/github-workshop/06-github-pages.md

 # What is GitHub Pages?

-1. GitHub Pages is a static site hosting service
+1. GitHub Pages is a static site hosting service.
-2. Designed to host your personal, organisation or project pages directly from GitHub
+2. Designed to host your personal, organisation or project pages directly from GitHub.
 3. You get one site per GitHub account and organization, and unlimited project sites.

 # User and Organisation Pages